Student Resources

 Read sections 6 & 7 in your workbooks.

 Create teaching tools for the planets: keywords, flashcards, songs, dance, cheer, recipe, anything that supports you in remembering them and help you to teach others.
-You will share this in class at weekend #3.

 Weekend #3: